-- 2. Press the backshell down firmly. - 3.
+- 1. Place the backshell over the unit.
+Make sure the touch screen cable does not become pinched between the backshell and the unit. - 2.
+Press the backshell down firmly. - 3.
 Install the five short screws and one long screw that you removed when you removed the backshell.
 The long screw is installed between the COM1 port (the bottom serial port) and the Ethernet RJ45 port.
-If necessary, refer to the graphic on page 50. - 4.
+If necessary, refer to the graphic on page 53. - 4.
 Install the flash drive by aligning the tabs with the slots in the backshell and pressing the module firmly into place. - 5.
 Turn the unit over to install the touch screen.